BNUSLI/ActionBook/ai_covid19/ai_handbook/README.md

 ### Contact Us

-If you have any issue, please contact us by leaving a message at the end of each page.
-You can also send an e-mail to `yuanzhuo@bnu.edu.cn`.
+If you have any issue, please contact us by sending e-mail to `yuanzhuo@bnu.edu.cn`.